-God is at work among this incredible nation!
-We are privileged to partner alongside Him, seeing a lasting impact made among some of the poorest people in the world.
+God is at work in this amazing nation!
 Partner with us in showing the people of India how truly valuable they are, not only to us, but also most importantly to God.
-Together we can transform their lives forever.
+Together we can bring hope to the incredible people of India.

 Showing and Sharing God's Love in India

-India is home to thousands of people groups in desperate need: tribal groups in rural, mountainous regions, neglected widows, forgotten orphans, the lowest castes and some of the most impoverished people in the world.
-The opportunities to show and share God's love to those most in need are endless.
+India is home to thousands of people groups and cultures.
+We work with national partners to find those in the greatest need, from remote mountain communities, to widows facing discrimination, to abandoned children.
+The opportunities to show and share God's love are endless.
 We invite you to pray and partner with us in India.

 Hope for Children

-Since our inception, we have partnered with nationals in India and donors like you to provide for 8 Children’s Homes and Community Centers throughout Andhra Pradesh and Telangana.
+Since our inception, we have partnered with nationals in India and donors like you to provide for 8 Children’s Homes and Community Centers throughout southern India.
 In these homes and centers we have over 250 children that we care for on a daily basis through sponsors like you.

-Visit the Child Sponsor page to learn more about how you can make an impact on a child’s life today.
+Visit the Child Sponsorship page to learn more about how you can make an impact on a child’s life today.

-In 2011, we completed our first water well project for a remote village in desperate need.
-For $2,500 we can build one water well that will transform the future for a village with approximately 3,000 people.
+In 2011, we completed our first water well project.
+Today, our team is constantly searching for villages in need of wells.
+For $2,500 we can build a well that will transform the future for a village in need.

-Learn More about how you can be a part of giving life to an entire village by providing something as simple as clean water!
+Learn More about how you can share hope by providing clean water.

-In India, widows in poverty are often abandoned by their relatives without any means of caring for themselves and their children.
-We are able to show them God’s love by providing them with gifts of food and clothing.
+In India, widows in poverty are often ridiculed and abandoned by their relatives without any means of caring for themselves and their children.
+We are able to show them God’s love through gifts of food and clothing.

-You can purchase items made through the India sewing micro-businesses at the Nations Hope Donation Store.
+You can purchase items made by small business owners at the Nations' Hope Donation Store.